LaLogiaDePython/django-menu-generator/README.rst

 Running the tests:
 ------------------

-To run the tests against the current environment:
+To run the tests against configured environments:

 ::

-    python manage.py test
+    tox

 License:
 --------